-This course covers the functions of benthic invertebrates in the marine ecosystem and their contribution to fishery resources.
+This course covers the fish ecology in the marine ecosystem, using environmental DNA.

-Benthos, Climate change, Invasive species, Marine ecosystem, Stable Isotopes
+Environmental DNA, Fish Ecology, Climate change, Marine ecosystem

-Through the course, students will be able to understand environmental conditions surrounding marine biological resources.
+Through this course, students will be able to understand fish ecology and the methods for ecological study, environmental DNA in particular.